 Start researching travel insurance.
 This is essential as it will be the only thing that can help you get back home or taken care of in the event of an emergency.
 Keep in mind that you will likely be losing your health coverage through work, but most US policies won’t cover you overseas anyways.
 We strongly recommend reading the fine print on each policy you find as there are some significant differences which aren’t apparent on the main bullet points.
 This was a time-consuming and frustrating process, but we believe that we ended up making a wiser choice than what was recommended by many travel blogs.
 Watch for hidden limits and exclusions for natural disaster and political evacuations.
 We ended up choosing Seven Corners after narrowing it down between that, World Nomads, and IMG.
 And don’t forget, you will need to have coverage when you return, so keep an eye out for one that allows a month or two overlap when you get home or get a subsequent policy beforehand.
 You can also see our full comparison of these insurances including an explanation of the fine print.

 Decide on your travel packs.
 You can find countless resources online to help with this, but it comes down to what feels best and balances features and size.
 If you can’t give up that paperback book collection for your trip, you might need to look into a larger pack.
 Keep in mind that having to check baggage puts you at significant risk if it is lost since you will have your whole life in that bag.
 We purchased, tried, and returned numerous backpacks before we found what we wanted.
 Everything was too uncomfortable, too big or small, or just didn’t pack right.
 We ended up with Osprey Kestrel 38 (male) and Osprey Kyte 46 (female) backpacks.
 Light, easy access, and can fit a surprising amount of stuff.
 The standard for carry-on acceptance is 46 liters but this can vary by carrier, bag dimensions and weight.
 We have found that packing cubes are an easy way to organize and compartmentalize your bag if using a backpack.
-Another option which we strongly considered was the Osprey Porter 46, which is a really nice hybrid convertible backpack/suitcase.
-We ended up with the former solely for easier use on trekking portions of the trip.

 Start doing serious research on visa requirements on sites such as the US State Department.
 These can vary widely from country to country with some allowing tourist visas upon entry to others requiring applications beforehand.
 In general, many countries also require that the visa be used within 3 months from approval so you are limited to how far in advance these can be done.
 This can be more difficult for long term travelers since they will need to be issued throughout your trip and cannot be done in bulk beforehand.
 You may have to obtain your visas in person at an embassy or consulate along the way (e.g. China, Russia).